ssube/prometheus-sql-adapter/README.md

 # Prometheus SQL Adapter

-Adapter to connect [Prometheus' remote write endpoint](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) to a PostgreSQL server running [TimescaleDB](https://www.timescale.com/).
+Adapter to connect [Prometheus' remote write endpoint](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) to a PostgreSQL server, preferably running [TimescaleDB](https://www.timescale.com/).
 Caches labels for each timeseries to reduce writes, linking them to samples by metric fingerprint.

 This adapter was inspired by the [Timescale PostgreSQL adapter](https://github.com/timescale/prometheus-postgresql-adapter), but does not require the `pg_prometheus` extension, making it compatible with Aurora PostgreSQL, Azure Database for PostgreSQL, and other managed PostgreSQL services.

+While it is possible to use this adapter and most of the schema without TimescaleDB, it will become difficult to prune older data, compression will not be available, and queries will be slower.
+If you can use TimescaleDB, please do.

 ## Features